Jabbol/DBM-Projects/Ticket System/README.md

 1. Before attempting to get support, please make sure that you have the following in BOTH your Bot Files as well as your DBM Files.
     - [x] [Beta Version of Discord Bot Maker](https://dbotmaker.io/forums/threads/how-to-join-the-beta-version-for-newbies-and-more.63/).
     - [x] [The Latest Beta Mods](https://github.com/Discord-Bot-Maker-Mods/DBM-Mods/tree/beta).
-2. When the bot joins a new server, please make sure to alert people to use the command `[prefix]ticketsettings` to see a list of commands users with the **MANAGE_GUILD** permission must use before the system will work appropriately, as well as their values if they are already currently set.
+2. When the bot joins a new server, please make sure to alert people to use the command `ticketsettings` to see a list of commands users with the **MANAGE_GUILD** permission must use before the system will work appropriately, as well as their values if they are already currently set.
 3. Be sure you are not downloading the files and putting them in the DBM Directory, but instead Copying the data of each file into a new Command / Event.

 ## Command Syntaxes and Descriptions